Observation and Modulation of the Quantum Mpemba Effect on a Superconducting Quantum Processor

-In this work, we achieve multidimensional modulation of the QME by tuning the coupling strength regimes, applying on-site potentials, and preparing tilted Néel and ferromagnetic initial states.
+In this work, we achieve observation and modulation of the QME by tuning the coupling strength regimes, applying on-site potentials, and preparing tilted Néel and ferromagnetic initial states.
 Specifically: (i) In the strong short-range limit, by quenching from tilted Néel states, we observe a clear crossing of EA curves, confirming that states with greater initial symmetry breaking restore symmetry faster—a hallmark of QME; (ii) In the intermediate coupling regime, EA decays monotonically without crossing, indicating the suppression of the QME in a thermalizing regime; (iii) In particular, we achieve reemergence of the QME through two independent mechanisms: Introducing static on-site potentials slows global thermalization, with larger tilt angles experiencing less suppression of thermalization, recovering an EA crossover; Alternatively, quenching from tilted ferromagnetic states maps the system to the Lipkin-Meshkov-Glick (LMG) model, restoring the QME with robust EA crossovers that persist under strong on-site disorder.
 These results reveal universal control knobs for non-equilibrium dynamics—interaction range, potential engineering, and initial state selection—offering new insights into many-body quantum dynamics.
-Furthermore, the flexible modulation of the QME paves the potential way for quantum information applications, including accelerated state preparation and controlled thermalization.